htcondor/htcondor/docs/version-history/development-release-series-91.rst

   and timeout for an extended period of time should this happen.
   :jira:`816`

-- SINGULARITY_EXTRA_ARGUMENTS can now be a classad expression, so that the extra arguments can depend on the job.
+- SINGULARITY_EXTRA_ARGUMENTS can now be a ClassAd expression, so that the extra arguments can depend on the job.
   :jira:`570`